MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/manage-relevance.md

  **Summary:** Learn how you can configure settings to provide the most relevant search results in SharePoint Server.

 The following articles provide information about how you manage relevance to improve **classic** search results in SharePoint Server.

-> [!IMPORTANT]
-> Modern search uses the default result source.
-If you change the default result source to adjust the classic search experience, this also affects the modern search experience.
->
-> **Modern** search results are affected by query rules that promote individual results.
-[Learn more](manage-query-rules.md)
+Some settings also impact the modern search results, see [Differences between the search experiences in SharePoint Server](differences-search-2016-2019.md).

 ## Articles about managing search relevance